lazywithclass/project-lamp/book/chp1.md

 app1 = foo1 x
 app2 = foo2 foo1 y x
 ```
 In functional languages, one is free to assign values (i.e., Integers, Booleans, etc.) to variables.
-As is the case in PureScript and Haskell, variables (including function names) are constrained by *lower-case* names.
+As is the case in PureScript and Haskell, variables (including function names) are required to begin with a *lower-case* letter.
 It is, however, impossible to *re-assign* new values to variables (i.e., we cannot re-associate `x` with another value once it has already been associated; it's always `5`).

 A key feature in functional languages is the appearance of functions as *first-class* values.
 This simply means that one can do with functions as one can do with normal values, as is the case with `foo1`, which itself is a variable associated with the value `(\x -> x)`, an example of an *anonymous function*.
 Having functions first-class allows one to pass functions as arguments to other functions (as is the case in `foo2`'s first argument, `f`).
 As we see later on in this chapter, this allows a considerable amount of flexibility in writing our code.